 - Instruments were damaged and not operating correctly.
 Both were sent away and rebuilt in the United States.
 MPH dial fitted where it should have been KLM’s Might change this later if it does not pass road worthy.

 - All alloy parts were stripped and water blasted clean.

-- Wheels – rims re-chromed and new stainless spokes for front wheel.
-Rear wheel not spoked at the time but now in progress again.
+- Wheels – rims re-chromed and new stainless spokes for both wheels.

 The frame appeared to be in OK condition so it was stripped and sent off to get powder coated.

 At the same time all the other black metal parts were sent in as a job lot and all came back in perfect condition.

 Forks and Front end

 The original wheels had standard steel spokes which rusted over the years and the chrome had deteriorated.
 The hubs had some of the original black paint left but it was in poor condition.

 The first job was to strip the wheels.
 The spokes were cut out with an angle grinder, the bearings removed from the hubs and the disks cleaned up.
 The hubs were water blasted and shot peened then new bearings fitted.
 While this was happening the rims were getting re-chromed.
 Luckily the inner part of the rims only needed polishing so only the outer edge needed chrome.

 The finished front wheel minus disks.
 The stainless steel spokes should last forever.
 Next tyres need to be fitted and the wheel can be installed.